-For accredited Medicine (longitudinal and acute) and all Emergency Medicine terms, a PD is not required.
+For non-accredited Medicine (longitudinal and acute) and all Emergency Medicine terms, a PD is not required.

 The College expects that a doctor entering the training program in intensive care medicine will have the potential to complete the training program successfully and to achieve all the competencies and show all the values, attitudes and aptitudes required of a specialist in intensive care medicine.
 It is believed that the intern year and 6 months intensive care time required prior to starting the training program provide the foundation for the above.